Equity in Practice Learning Community

 AISP’s Equity in Practice Learning Community is designed to help data sharing efforts implement and build on the promising practices identified in our Toolkit for Centering Racial Equity in Data Integration.
 Together, we aim to create a new kind of data infrastructure that shares power and knowledge with communities.

 The first cohort of the EiPLC is made up of two mentor sites and four mentee sites.
-Through collaboration with each other and AISP, they build, test, and implement new models for incorporating community voice in key decisions about cross-sector data use, with an emphasis on health equity and racial justice.
+Through collaboration with each other and AISP, they build, test, and implement new models for incorporating community voice in key decisions about cross-sector data use.

 Baltimore’s Promise has been selected as a mentor site in cohort one of AISP’s Equity in Practice Learning Community (EiPLC).
 The team, which also includes education, workforce, housing and youth-serving nonprofit partners, will be collaborating to center racial equity and community voice in the governance and use of the Baltimore Youth Hub, as well as supporting other cohort sites along their journey.
 The Hub brings communities, providers, policymakers, and researchers into partnership to make informed decisions as they work to eliminate disparities and achieve equitable outcomes for Baltimore’s youth and families, which EiPLC participation will deepen and strengthen.